silverstripe/cwp/docs/en/01_Working_with_projects/01_Setting_up_your_project.md

  - `vendor/` - Used by composer for SilverStripe as well as 3rd party dependencies and tools (Composer).
  - `composer.json` - List of dependencies included in project.
 Human-readable, can be edited directly to include new modules.
 Inspected when `composer update` is run to determine any new versions of dependencies (Project).
  - `composer.lock` - Auto-generated, less human-readable.
 Tracks the exact state of the installed code modules.
 Used when `composer install` command is run and ensures other developers end up with same set of code (Project).

-The rest of the folders in a project are SilverStripe CMS code packages managed by the Composer tool.
-You should take care not to modify these module files, and should not commit these to your project (you instead commit a reference to these in your composer.json and composer.lock files).

 Periodically you will need to update modules to the newest versions by invoking `composer update` and committing the resulting `composer.lock` file.